IBM/ibm-vpc-file-csi-driver/README.md

   - `cm-providerData-data.yaml`
     - `vpc_id`: Obtain VPC ID using `ibmcloud is vpcs`
     - `vpc_subnet_ids`: Obtain VPC Subnet IDs using `ibmcloud is subnets --vpc-id <vpc_id>`
   - `node-server-images.yaml` and `controller-server-images.yaml`: The container image to be used.
-Refer to the section [Image To be used](#image-to-be-used) above for more details on how to get the image tag.
+Refer to the section [Build Image](#build-image) above for more details on how to get the image tag.
   - `sa-controller-secrets.yaml` and `sa-node-secrets.yaml`: The image pull secret to be used in [Push container image to a container registry](#push-container-image-to-a-container-registry) section above.

 2. Once all the values are added, user can run below command to deploy the driver in the cluster.
 This will run the `deploy-vpc-file-driver.sh` script with the `dev` overlay by default.